lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - MAXERROR can hide systemic problems if set too high; always review stl_load_errors for skipped rows.
 - VALIDATE does not reflect runtime effects like ACCEPTINVCHARS replacements (VALIDATE simulates structure/type checks — it will show encoding problems that ACCEPTINVCHARS would otherwise suppress during an actual load).

-If you want, tell me the exact errors you’re seeing or show a small example row and I’ll suggest the most appropriate COPY options and diagnostics.

 ## How do you implement an auto-ingest pattern for new S3 files into Redshift?
 Short answer